 When you work on report or other project items in Report Designer, the files are saved to your local computer or a share on another computer that you have access to.

-If you are using source control software, you might be checking your reports into the source control server when you save the report.
-For more information, see Source Control.
+If you use source control software, you might be checking your reports into the source control server when you save the report.
+For more information, see Source control.

-Reports can be exported to a variety of formats and these formats affect how some report layout and interactivity features function.
+Reports can be exported to various formats and these formats affect how some report layout and interactivity features function.
 For more information about design considerations for various output formats, see Export Reports (Report Builder and SSRS).

 Reports are validated before preview and during deployment.
-A number of build issues can occur when reports are built.
+Many build issues can occur when reports are built.
 Reports might contain strings such as expressions or queries that are incompatible with the version of Reporting Services that the project configuration specifies, for example.

 Use the ErrorLevel property to manage the build warnings and errors.
 The ErrorLevel property can contain a value from 0 to 4 inclusive.
 The value determines which build issues are reported as errors and which are reported as warnings.
 The default value is 2.
 The warnings and errors are written to the SQL Server Data Tools (SSDT)Output window.

-Issues with severity levels less than or equal to the value of ErrorLevel are reported as errors; otherwise, they are reported as warnings.
+Issues with severity levels less than or equal to the value of ErrorLevel are reported as errors; otherwise, they're reported as warnings.

 The following table lists the error levels.